zkpassport/zkpassport-sdk/README.md

 onProofGenerated(({ proof, vkeyHash }: ProofResult) => {
   // One of the proofs has been generated
-  // You can retrieve the proof and the verification key hash (to be mapped to the actual vkey)
+  // Here, you can retrieve the proof manually and verify it
-  // Note: the verify function will soon be added to the SDK so you can verify the proof
-  // directly
+  // But note that the verification of the proofs is handled
+  // automatically by the SDK
   console.log('Proof generated', proof)
   console.log('Verification key hash', vkeyHash)
 })

+onResult(
+  ({
+    uniqueIdentifier,
+    verified,
+    result,
+  }: {
+    uniqueIdentifier: string
+    verified: boolean
+    result: QueryResult
-onFinalResult((result: QueryResult) => {
+  }) => {
-  // All the proofs have been generated and the final result is available console.log('firstname', result.firstname.disclose.result) console.log('age over 18', result.age.gte.result)
+    // All the proofs have been generated and the final result is available console.log('firstname', result.firstname.disclose.result)
+    console.log('age over 18', result.age.gte.result)
     console.log('nationality in EU', result.nationality.in.result)
     console.log('nationality not from Scandinavia', result.nationality.out.result)
-  // You can also retrieved what were the values originally requested console.log('age over', result.age.gte.expected) console.log('nationality in', result.nationality.in.expected) console.log('nationality not in', result.nationality.out.expected)
+    // You can also retrieved what were the values originally requested console.log('age over', result.age.gte.expected)
-})
+    console.log('nationality in', result.nationality.in.expected)
+    console.log('nationality not in', result.nationality.out.expected)
+    // You can make sure the proof are valid by checking verified is set to true console.log('proofs are valid', verified)
+    // You can also retrieve the unique identifier associated to this request
+    // The assumption is that the unique identifier will be the same if coming
+    // from the same ID for the same domain name and scope
+    // So you can use it to identify if the user has already provided the proof
+    // for this specific use case
+    console.log('unique identifier', uniqueIdentifier)
+  },
+)
 ```

 ### Using with Next.js